 Iron plays a crucial role in delivering oxygen throughout the body.
 If you don't get enough, you may develop iron deficiency.
 Meat is a good source of iron, but fruits and vegetables are another option for vegetarians or anyone who avoids meat.

 Iron-Rich Fruits and Vegetables

-The National Institutes of Health indicates that foods which provide 20 percent or higher of a nutrient's Recommended Dietary Allowance (RDA) are a high source of that nutrient.
-Most fruits and vegetables are not considered high in iron and fall short of this equation.
-Most meats fall short as well, except for organ meats.
+The National Institutes of Health indicates foods which provide 20 percent or greater of a nutrient's Recommended Dietary Allowance (RDA) are a high source of that nutrient.
+Although healthy, most fruits, vegetables, and meats are not considered high in iron and fall short of this equation.

 Some fruits and vegetables contain more iron than others.
 The following chart lists those that have the highest iron content.
 Many green vegetables have a higher iron content when cooked than raw.
 The nutritional values below come from Self Nutrition Data.